farmaker47/Avvakum/README.md

-Speech Implementation of Mozilla DeepSpeech
+SpeechToText Recognition with the help of Mozilla DeepSpeech Implementation.